Driver charged after car hit cyclists

 The pair were treated at the scene by NSW Ambulance paramedics before being taken to the Gold Coast University Hospital, where they will both undergo surgery.

-The 34-year-old man driving the Ford was arrested at the scene, after allegedly returning a positive result to a roadside breath test.
+The 34-year-old male driver of the Ford was arrested at the scene, after allegedly returning a positive result to a roadside breath test.

 He was taken to Tabulam Police Station where he returned an alleged breath analysis reading of 0.243.